 ProPrivacy.com Score 10 out of 10

-Ivacy offers a simple basic plan.
-The monthly cost is fairly high, but this drops sharply if you buy an annual or longer subscription.
+Ivacy offers a simple basic plan for as little as $1.33 a month.
+Their one month cost is fairly high, but this drops sharply if you buy an annual or longer subscription.
 Indeed, it is fair to say that if you buy a long-term plan, Ivacy is a very low-cost service.